Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Results

 \subsection{Experimental results of multi-view fusion}

-Table\ref{Table1} presents the quantitative results of multi-view fusion.
+Table \ref{Table1} presents the quantitative results of multi-view fusion.
 The experiments are designed to evaluate the performance of multi-view fusion on different segmentation tasks.
 Firstly, we train 2D U-Net from sagittal, coronal and axial planes, named U-Net(S), U-Net(C) and U-Net(A) respectively.
-Then 2.5D multi-view fusion results are obtained by ensembling results from three segmentation views using majority voting (MV) and Volumetric Fusion Net (VFN) \cite{xia2018bridging}.

-Compared with the 2D results, multi-view fusion can obtain performance improvement by 3.62\% and 0.94\% in terms of Dice on Cardiac MRI and Spleen CT datasets.
-Specifically, compared with majority voting, using VFN could achieve more performance gains by 1.54\% and 2.02\% on Dice, although we need to train an extra network for fusion of results, resulting additional computation cost.
+Then 2.5D multi-view fusion results are obtained by ensembling results from three segmentation views using different fusion methods.
+Compared with the best 2D results of different views, multi-view fusion with majority voting can obtain performance improvement by 3.62\% and 0.90\% in terms of Dice on Cardiac MRI and Spleen CT datasets, respectively.
+Compared with majority voting, using VFN could achieve additional performance gains by 1.48\% and 2.06\% on Dice, although we need to train an extra network for fusion of different outputs, resulting in additional computation cost.
 However, for anisotropic volumes like Prostate MRI, we observe that the performance of 2D CNNs for sagittal and coronal slices is poor due to limited intra-slice information.
-When taking the unsatisfactory results into account, the performance may be even worse compared with the best 2D results on Dice metric.
-To issue the problem, we use another fusion method by giving the short-axis slices (generally with better 2D results) more weight, which we called weighted voting (WV).
-From the results we could see that weighted voting outperform majority voting, since the additional weight can mitigate the impact of bad results while fusing useful multi-view information.
+When taking the unsatisfactory results into account for multi-view fusion, the performance may be even worse compared with the best 2D results on Dice metric.
+To issue the problem, we use another fusion method by giving the short-axis slices (generally with better 2D results) more weight, which we named weighted voting (WV).
+From the results, we can observe that weighted voting outperforms majority voting, since the additional weight can mitigate the impact of bad results while fusing useful multi-view information.
 However, for Cardiac MRI and Spleen CT datasets, the improvement of WV compared with MV is not obvious.